What do the comments in a GIA certificate mean?

-The ‘Comments’ or ‘Other comments’ section on a report is reserved for stuff that the laboratory want you to know but cannot be put within the report’s format.
-Broadly speaking, most of the information placed in the comments section is regarded as minor and don’t usually impact the appearance of the diamond.
+The ‘Comments’ or ‘Other comments’ section in a grading report is reserved for stuff that the laboratory wants you to know about yet cannot be properly represented in other sections of the report.

-Whether a comment is malignant and benign largely depends on which lab graded the diamond, the size of the stone, clarity grades assigned and depends on a case by case basis.
+Whether a comment is malignant and benign largely depends on which lab graded the diamond, the size of the stone and clarity grades assigned.
+Hence, it depends on a case by case basis.

 As I mentioned earlier, every diamond is different.
 For clarity grades of VS2 or better, you will most likely be safe.
 If you see such comments on your GIA report for stones with SI1 or lower, my best advice is to get someone trained to eyeball the diamond before purchase.

 Internal laser drilling not shown – Be on the lookout for remarks and any mentions of laser drill holes.
 The presence of these features indicates a clarity enhanced diamond and that the stone was treated artificially.

 For diamonds with VS2 or higher grades, such comments require a case by case analysis.
-The best way to determine any negative effects is to examine the diamond physically and seek the help of a professional.
+The best way to determine any negative effects is to examine the diamond physically or seek the help of a professional.